JoyZadan/my-sequel/README.md

     Allows aggregate functions to be applied to subsets of records within a result, rather than to all records How do you use it?
     Group by a column or columns of repeating data
+## SQL in Action - The INSERT Statement
+    What is it?
+    A statement for adding new data to a relational database table What does it do?
+    Inserts specified values into specified columns of a table.